-Assessment is used to monitor progress and to identify any child needing additional support as soon as they need it.
+To monitor the progress and to measure the effectiveness of provision, pupils are assessed regularly.
+This helps teachers to identify any child needing additional support as soon as they need it.

 Within Little Wandle classes, assessment for learning is used: